nightscout/nightscout.github.io/docs/nightscout/new_user.md

 ## Building Nightscout DIY in a VPS

 You can run your Nightscout site in virtual private servers, using free or paid accounts.
+The [original](https://github.com/jasoncalabrese/project-glu/blob/master/README.md) Nightscout project was also developed to run in Digital Ocean.

 Below is a list of some VPS.
 There are probably others, don't hesitate to [open an issue in the documentation](https://github.com/nightscout/nightscout.github.io/issues) with the easiest deployment method if you want to see them named here.